marcos-brasil/angularjs-seed/README.md

 npm install --global gulp
 ```

 This will install Gulp globally.
 Depending on your user account, you may need to gain elevated permissions using `sudo` (i.e `sudo npm install --global gulp`).
-Next, install the local dependencies wsk-react-di requires:
+Next, install the local dependencies wsk requires:

 ```sh
 npm install